Lebechi550/sql_fundamentals/README.md

 # sql_fundamentals
-A structured collection of SQL fundamentals with practical examples and explanations for data analysis
+My SQL fundamentals learning journey with practical examples and explanations for data analysis